teo-tsirpanis/exponential-idle-guides/src/view/guides/ct.md

 ---
 {% import "embed-yt.njk" as yt %}

+This guide is not for how to make CTs.
+This guide is for strategies and how to progress with CTs.
+For help with CT development, check out **#custom-theories-dev** in the [Discord](https://discord.gg/3FqMuzuf4t).
+Explanation of each CTs' mathematical basis are to be found in-game.
+Only official CTs will be added to the guide with exception of QoL.
 ### CT Name Chart

 As with theories being named T1-T9, custom theories also have abbreviations.
 These can be found below.